rickqi/Sencha-Touch-Commander-2/README.md

 ## Builder

+This doesn't exist yet, but will look like the following;
 The builder builds your application into a deployment-ready folder by combining all JavaScript into a single file and minifying it.
 Building is simple: